Google Pixel Fold: 3 ways to master its multitasking super powers

-We're still reviewing Google’s Pixel Fold, the company's first foldable phone.
-One of the benefits, of course, to any foldable device is that you get multiple displays that are designed for a specific uses.
-The external display on the Fold is meant to take the place of a traditional smartphone, albeit a little smaller.
+We're still reviewing Google's Pixel Fold, the company's first foldable phone.
+One of the benefits, of course, to any foldable device is that you get multiple displays designed for specific uses.
+The external display on the Fold is meant to replace a traditional smartphone, albeit a little smaller.
 The internal screen, however, is just begging to be used for productivity and multitasking.

-And as we saw with the Pixel Tablet, Google has some new multitasking tricks for its larger screened Pixel devices.
-Below we'll walk you through how to get the most out of the Pixel Fold's multitasking features, and where to even find them.
+And as we saw with the Pixel Tablet, Google has some new multitasking tricks for its larger-screened Pixel devices.
+Below we'll walk you through how to get the most out of the Pixel Fold's multitasking features and where to find them.

 All about the Pixel Fold's display